may42day/co-plane/README.md

 # co-plane
-Web application on Python, Django, Django Rest Framework
+Web application will be developed to simplify general aviation aircraft ownership.

+in developing